-The County accounts for awards under state programs in the General Fund and Special Revenue Funds.
+The County accounts for awards under state and federal programs in the General Fund and Special Revenue Funds.
 The government-wide financial statements and the fund financial statements are presented using the modified cash basis of accounting.
 This basis of accounting recognizes assets, liabilities, net position, fund equity, revenues, expenditures, and expenses when they result from cash transactions.
-The modified cash basis of accounting is a basis of accounting other than accounting principles generally accepted in the United States of America.
+The modified cash basis of accounting other than accounting principles generally accepted in the United States of America.